-RN-BS

-STUDENT HANDBOOK
+Nursing RN-BS STUDENT HANDBOOK

-Welcome to the Bemidji State University Department of Nursing!
+Welcome to the Bemidji State University Nursing RN-BS Program!

 The curriculum in the nursing program is designed teach, challenge, and excite you on your journey to becoming an independent learner and a successful professional nurse.
 To complete this rigorous program and to practice effectively as a professional nurse, you must demonstrate competency in many areas.
 A student nurse must perform all essential functions with or without accommodations.
 You have to take an active role in your education.
 This resource manual will help you as your progress through the nursing program.